-- 1. Employee Coverage.
+- Employee Coverage.
 For employee dental coverage, the Employer contributes an amount equal to the lesser of ninety (90) percent of the employee premium of the State Dental Plan, or the actual employee premium of the dental plan chosen by the employee.
-However, for calendar years beginning January 1, 2012, and January 1, 2013, the minimum employee contribution shall be five dollars (\$5.00) per month. - 2.
-Dependent Coverage.
+However, for calendar years beginning January 1, 2018, and January 1, 2019, the minimum employee contribution shall be thirteen dollars and fifty cents (\$13.50) per month. - Dependent Coverage.
 For dependent dental coverage, the Employer contributes an amount equal to the lesser of fifty (50) percent of the dependent premium of the State Dental Plan, or the actual dependent premium of the dental plan chosen by the employee. - C. Contribution Formula Basic Life Coverage.
 For employee basic life coverage and accidental death and dismemberment coverage, the Employer contributes one-hundred (100) percent of the cost.